jbendtsen/tiny-android-template/readme.md

 If you create or delete (or possibly rename) any resources, go to step 3.

 Otherwise, simply running make.sh should be enough to ensure that you have a fresh build.

+The `make.sh` script will compile anything that's in the `src` folder.
+To compile the Java version, simply rename the `src` folder to something else and rename `src-java` to `src`.

 ## Notes